jackbenny/subnetcalc-docker/README.md

 ## Manual build
 If you would like to build it yourself, instead of running the pre-compiled image from Docker Hub, simple type `make`.
 This will create a image called *subnetcalc*.
-If you get a *"is up to date"* message, instead run `make --always-make`.
+If you get a *is up to date*-message, instead run `make --always-make`.

 ## Usage
-Run it (remove jackbenny/ if you would like to run it from your local build) and enter the subnet mask in slash notation -- but without the slash.
+Run it (remove jackbenny/ if you would like to run it from your local build) and enter the subnet mask in slash notation – but without the slash.

 For example enter 24 for a 24-bit subnet mask and the program will output the total number of addresses in the range aswell